Canadian dollar up but rangebound ahead of data

 A positive boost for the Canadian dollar on Monday came from foreign takeovers of Canadian businesses, said Butler.

-LS Power Equity Partners and Global Infrastructure Partners said on Monday they plan to buy wholesale power generator and marketer TransAlta Corp TA.TO in a C$39-per-share, all-cash deal.
+LS Power Equity Partners and Global Infrastructure Partners said on Monday they plan to buy wholesale power generator and marketer TransAlta Corp (TA.TO) in a C$39-per-share, all-cash deal.
 As of mid-June, TransAlta had nearly 199 million shares outstanding, valuing the Calgary-based company at about C$7.75 billion.

-That comes on the heels of an announcement last week from Royal Dutch Shell (RDSa.L: Quote) that it was going to buy Duvernay Oil Corp DDV.TO for C$5.9 billion.
+That comes on the heels of an announcement last week from Royal Dutch Shell (RDSa.L) that it was going to buy Duvernay Oil Corp DDV.TO for C$5.9 billion.

 BONDS FLAT TO LOWER